adrialopezescoriza/adrialopezescoriza.github.io/_pages/about.md

 ### Motion Planning Intern at Motional

-At [Motional](https://motional.com/) in Singapore, I worked on benchmarking planning pipelines and designing new behavioral planning pipelines for autonomous driving systems.
+At [Motional](https://motional.com/) Singapore, I worked on the design of a new behavioral planning pipeline for the next generation of autonomous vehicles. 🚙

+### KalmanNet: Data-Driven Kalman Filtering

-### Autonomous Racing & State Estimation
+## Autonomous Racing & State Estimation 🏎️

+### Autonomous Racing at AMZ Driverless
-🚗 Engagement with [AMZ Driverless](https://amzracing.ch/en) involved leading the estimation module, designing state-of-the-art Kalman Filters, and contributing to innovative AI solutions for autonomous driving, recognized with accolades such as the Daimler AI Award.
+🚗 Engagement with [AMZ Driverless](https://amzracing.ch/en) involved leading the estimation module, designing state-of-the-art Kalman Filters.

 ### SLAM & Autonomous Racing at BCN eMotorsport
 🏎️ Early experiences at [BCN eMotorsport](https://bcnemotorsport.upc.edu/home/) in Barcelona involved studying SLAM algorithms and implementing mapping algorithms in Spanish autonomous cars.

+## Teaching and Mentoring

+Teaching Assistant for the course Game Theory And Control at ETH Zurich.
+Robotics academy: Organizing robotic and programming workshops for students aged from 8 to 14.

-## Achievements & Awards
+## Achievements & Awards 🏆

-My academic and professional journey has been peppered with achievements:

-- Securing 3rd place overall in Formula Student Germany's Driverless category with AMZ Driverless.
+- 3rd place overall in Formula Student Germany's Driverless category with AMZ Driverless.
-- Winning the Daimler AI Award for pioneering AI solutions in autonomous driving.
+- Daimler AI Award for pioneering AI solutions in autonomous driving.
-- Earning maximum grades for my Bachelor's Thesis at UPC.
+- Maximum grade and honors for my Bachelor's Thesis at UPC.
-- Seizing 1st place in national Mathematics Olympiads showcasing problem-solving skills. 🏆
+- 1st place in Mational Mathematics Olympiads of Spain and Andorra.

 ## Interests & Extracurriculars

 Beyond academia, I indulge in various interests and extracurricular activities:

-- Alpine skiing, Alpinism, Tennis, and Surfing.
+- Alpine skiing, Alpinism, Tennis, and Surfing. 🏂
-- Volunteering experiences in teaching robotics and construction projects. 🏂
+- Volunteering experiences in teaching robotics and construction projects.

-I'm thrilled to share my journey, experiences, and insights through this platform.
-Stay tuned for updates and discoveries!